-- Connect your IrDA cable to connector J2 on the system board. - Set the "UART Mode Select" field to the type of IrDA standard supported by your IrDA peripheral/device.
+- Connect your IrDA cable to connector J6 on the system board. - Set the "UART Mode Select" field to the type of IrDA standard supported by your IrDA peripheral/device.
 For better transmission of data, your IrDA peripheral device must be within a 30° angle and within a distance of I meter. - 3.
-Set the "RxD, TxD Active", "IR Transmission Delay", "UR2 Duplex Mode" and "Use IR Pins" fields appropriately.
+Set the "UR2 Duplex Mode" field appropriately.